deremije/table_component/README.md

       }

     sortBy: String
-        (OPTIONAL) - indicates the column header by which to sort at load. if omitted, columns will be sorted by default by headers[0]
+        (OPTIONAL) - indicates the column header by which to sort at load. if omitted, columns will be unsorted by default

     includePhoto: String
         (OPTIONAL) - if included, when a column is rendered with the matching header, an image will be rendered inline with the src set to the value included under the 'photo' key